thma/PolysemyCleanArchitecture/README.md

 Next we have to create the connection between the declared routes and the actual business logic.
 This will be our REST service implementation.
 In our case we simply delegate to the use case controller functions.
-But off course we also implement stuff like validation here:
+Off course, we might also implement additional functionality here like validation:

 ```haskell
 import qualified UseCases.ReservationUseCase as UC